TauWu/template_crawler/README.md

 2 | Request HTTP APIs to get detail info.
 3 | Request Web HTML to get list info.
 4 | Request Web HTML to get detail info.

+## Tips

+1. Here is the crawl difficulty's order of different websites: ziroom > lianjia > qk.
+2. When you get the rent price of ziroom, you're supposed to download a temp img, and then, get the string from img by using OCR tools.
+Ziroom website will give the index of each number and you should joint it.